 Our commitment since 2004 seems to encourage the determination of the remaining 20 girls to learn whatever they can!

 If you study, you come out of ignorance and one day become a doctor, minister, government official.
 Everyone must send their daughters to school.
 A girl can do a lot for her parents and herself.

 Our Leadership Activities

-School Girls Unite has also been instrumental in building the International Day of the Girl, which falls on October 11 each year.
-School Girls Unite members worked with other organizations to build this national campaign, which ran parallel to international efforts and at the U.N.
-This day recognizes the unique obstacles facing young girls around the world, as well as the power of young girls to make big changes in their local and global communities!
+School Girls Unite was instrumental in mobilizing grassroots support for the U.N.
+International Day of the Girl Child, which falls on October 11.
+School Girls Unite members worked with other organizations to build this national campaign, which ran parallel to international efforts.
+This annual day recognizes the unique obstacles facing young girls around the world, as well as the power of young girls to make big changes locally and globally.